HyesungKo/linqia-web-twitter/README.md

 $cd ..
 $yarn dev

-The server open at localhost:5000 the client open at localhost:3000
+The server opens at localhost:5000 the client opens at localhost:3000

 Enjoy!